 - Expeed 5 processor.

-- 99 cross-sensors with 153-point phase-detection autofocus system.
+- 99 cross-sensors with a 153-point phase-detection autofocus system.

 - Fine-tune automated autofocus.